 I read a blog a few weeks back, and unfortunately can’t find it again, about how sometimes the best cup of coffee is a bad cup of coffee.
 I was surprised that I agreed because the best cups of coffee have been bad.
 The best coffee wasn’t always the fancy artisan blends, but the coffee I needed in the moment.

-So, I’m going to talk about the best cups of coffee I’ve had, and stare disdainfully at the empty cup of Nescafe Instant next to me as I do so, and the worst because my god sometimes bad coffee really is bad coffee.
+So, I’m going to talk about the best cups of coffee I’ve had, and stare disdainfully at the empty cup of Nescafé Instant next to me as I do so, and the worst because my god sometimes bad coffee really is bad coffee.

-I looked awful because I had temporarily given up on appearance, I felt awful because I spent my only days off school doing more work.
+I looked awful because I had temporarily given up on appearance; I felt awful because I spent my only days off school doing more work.
 The highlight of my life was taking a 15-minute break where I would crawl to the kitchen with my oatcakes and my coffee as if I was about to literally drop dead without it.

-Bewley’s Hotel Instant Coffee
+2. Bewley’s Hotel Instant Coffee

-Tim Horton’s Machine Coffee
+4. Tim Horton’s Machine Coffee

-We don’t have Tim Horton’s cafes in Ireland so I had to get it out of a self-service machine in Spar.
+We don’t have Tim Horton’s cafés in Ireland so I had to get it out of a self-service machine in Spar.
 Most people I know don’t actually like it, but I love it.
 I can’t even explain why but those latte’s are to die for, I normally don’t like bitter coffee but Tim Horton’s nails it.
 Unfortunately, the Tim Horton’s machines have been replaced by an inferior brand, so maybe I’ll just move to Canada.

-Full Board Unlimited Spanish coffee con leche
+5. Full Board Unlimited Spanish Coffee Con Leche

 All along I’ve believed the purpose of putting milk into coffee is to cool it down, and for taste, so this was peculiar.
 It grew on me.
 Despite only being there a week the coffee at home felt weird for a while.
 I miss the abundance of free coffee every day, and piña coladas by the pool.

-The Coffee at Work
+6. The Coffee At Work

 I don’t know what coffee we use at work but it is surprisingly good.
-I normally don’t get to work in the cafe section but they barista trained me so I make myself mochas all day.
+I normally don’t get to work in the café section but they barista trained me so I make myself mochas all day.
 It makes spending all weekend stuck with screaming drooling kids bearable.
 A kids play centre is the last place you’d expect good coffee, but it’s the one good thing about the job.
 One of these days I think I might ask what the beans are and make it at home.

 My favourite coffee beans in the world is without a doubt Badger & Dodo beans.
 I actually asked for a coffee grinder and specifically Badger & Dodo for Christmas this year.
 Aside from the tattoo kit I got at my dad’s work Christmas party when I was a kid (which to their dismay is probably why I love tattoo’s so much now) I consider it the best Christmas present I’ve ever received.

 Cellar Door has since closed down but it genuinely changed my life.
 Prior to its existence, I hadn’t much of a social life and next to no friends.
 I still have the people in my life, but no cup of coffee I made can compare to theirs.
 So there is a lot of nostalgia here but coffee was genuinely better than any I’ve drunk thus far.